Şahika Ercümen: Achievements

 Her 110 m long dynamic apnea under ice (DYN) that was achieved on February 11, 2011, in Lake Weissensee, Austria, found entry into the Guinness Book of World Records for both for men and women.
 Former records were 70 m for women and 108 m for men.

 Şahika Ercümen is former world record holder of constant weight with fins at sea (CWT) discipline with 70 m set in Dahab, Egypt on November 10, 2011 (recognized by CMAS).
 The former record belonged to Tanya Streeter with 67 m.
 The same day at the same place, she set another CMAS-recognized world record diving 60 m deep in variable weight apnea without fins at sea (VNF).

 On June 1, 2013, she broke her own world record diving in the VNF discipline to a depth of 61 m in saline soda waters of Lake Van, eastern Turkey (recognized by CMAS).
 She stated that she preferred the site for her world-record free-diving attempt because she wanted to call world's attention to the migration of Pearl Mullet (Chalcalburnus tarichi), also called Lake Van fish.

 She set a new free-diving world record in the VNF discipline reaching the 91 m depth mark in 2:49 minutes at Kaş, Antalya, southern Turkey on July 23, 2014.
 Former record in this discipline, which was set the previous year, belonged to Derya Can, another Turkish diver.

 On October 22, 2016, Ercümen set a new world record off Kaş, Turkey diving to a depth of 110 m in the variable weight apnea with fins at sea (VWT) discipline in 2:44 minutes.
 Her record was recognized by CMAS officials at site.

 She set a new CMAS world record for women diving in sweet water of Lake Salda in Yeşilova, Burdur Province, Turkey to 65 m in 1:58 minutes.
 The previous world record was at 55 m.

 On 26 October 2021, she set a new world record in variable weight apnea without fins at sea (VNF) category at Kaş, Antalya, Turkey with 100 m, which is valid for women and men.

+In October 2025, she set a new world record of 106 meters in the variable weight apnea without fins at sea category, diving to 107 meters with the slogan “Let Gaza breathe, let darkness turn to light” to draw attention to Gaza.